-- Clarifying or creating new policies on climate change. - Identifying conflicting regulatory mandates. - Clarifying design standards for nature-based projects. - Integrating data from pilot projects into planning for new projects. - Reevaluating restrictions on Bay fill for shoreline protection. - Reevaluating criteria for dredged material disposal to incentivize beneficial reuse over in-Bay or ocean disposal. - ▶ Reevaluating contaminant criteria for beneficial reuse. - Identifying more funding sources for sediment delivery to beneficial reuse sites and other adaptation projects. - Updating land use policies to allow for habitats to migrate upland. - Permitting that allows for temporary impacts to achieve longterm adaptation goals. - Ensuring that construction work windows provide the expected benefit to special status species. - Addressing the short and long-term impacts of turbidity plumes in water. - Strengthening requirements around long-term monitoring of adaptation outcomes to inform regulatory and policy updates.
+- Clarifying or creating new policies on climate change. - Identifying conflicting regulatory mandates. - Identification of "regulatory gaps," such as wetland migration space that is not currently protected. - Clarifying design standards for nature-based projects. - Integrating data from pilot projects into planning for new projects. - Reevaluating restrictions on Bay fill for shoreline protection. - Reevaluating criteria for dredged material disposal to incentivize beneficial reuse over in-Bay or ocean disposal. - Reevaluating contaminant criteria for beneficial reuse. - Identifying more funding sources for sediment delivery to beneficial reuse sites and other adaptation projects. - Updating land use policies to allow for habitats to migrate upland. - Permitting that allows for temporary impacts to achieve long-term adaptation goals. - Ensuring that construction work windows provide the expected benefit to special status species. - Addressing the short and long-term impacts of turbidity plumes in water. - Strengthening requirements around long-term monitoring of adaptation outcomes to inform regulatory and policy updates.